rhorno/ab-trx-frontend/README.md

 ### Home Assistant Addon

 The addon is configured in the `ab-trx-importer/` directory.
-The Dockerfile builds from the repository root, referencing `backend/` and `frontend/` directories directly without duplication.
+All development happens directly in this directory.
+The `backend/` and `frontend/` directories are located within the addon directory to ensure the Docker build context works correctly.

 ### Testing